SchedulesDirect/mfdb-json/README.md

 ###Refresh lineup
 ####Antenna / Over-the-air and QAM

+QAM users have the option of running a scan using mythtv-setup and having the utility program update the channel table, or skip the scan and just use the QAM tuning information directly.
+If you are using the tuning information directly you can skip to the next step; you'll be asked which method you'd like to use in the "R" step.

-For Antenna and QAM users, once you've added the appropriate lineup to your Schedules Direct account, added a videosource (in this document we will assume that you called it "Antenna"), and Linked it, quit out of sd-utility.php and restart mythtv-setup.
+For Antenna and QAM users who will run a scan, once you've added the appropriate lineup to your Schedules Direct account, added a videosource (in this document we will assume that you called it "Antenna"), and Linked it, quit out of sd-utility.php and restart mythtv-setup.

 Go to Input Connections, select your hardware device and select the appropriate Video Source.
-In this instance, it's "Antenna", because that's the name that we created in sd-utility.php
+In this instance, it's "Antenna", because that's the name that we created in sd-utility.php for the OTA scan.

 Go to "Scan for channels" and use the defaults.
 Allow the scan to complete.